jcgneto/CV/README.md

 # Research areas of interest

 Integrating Data science and bacterial population genomics
-Using systems-based approach to identifying genotypic and phenotypic signatures differentiating populations of pathogens
+Using systems-based approach to identifying the underlying basis for complex traits differentiating populations of foodborne pathogens

 # Publications